May 5, 2021

 - Recreation Sites – Trails are open.

-- Quarry Rock – The Quarry Rock Trail in North Vancouver is closed indefinitely.
+- Quarry Rock – The Quarry Rock Trail from Deep Cove in North Vancouver is closed indefinitely.

 - Lynn Canyon Suspension Bridge and Parking Lot – The Lynn Canyon Suspension Bridge is closed.
 This will affected several hiking trails, including Twin Falls and the Baden Powell.